Posted on: October 12, 2018

 Time flies and ‘Busby Babes’ find new home

-A collection of wristwatches has sold for over £20,000 at Whitchurch auctioneers Trevanion & Dean’s latest Antiques and Fine Art auction.
+A collection of wristwatches has sold for over £20,000 at Whitchurch auctioneers Trevanion & Dean’s October Antiques and Fine Art auction.
 The wristwatches were consigned by a South Shropshire vendor who had decided it was time to part with his exclusive collection.
 Amongst the ten watches from this particular collection were popular heritage names such as Rolex and Longines and they were hotly contested at the firm’s October 20th auction by both national and international buyers.

 As auctioneer Christina Trevanion explains ‘Big name wristwatches are proving to be a very timely investment with our buyers at the moment, watches as a commodity have grown 5% in the last twelve months, 35% in the last five years and 67% in the last ten years, so it’s no surprise that they are being snapped up in the saleroom by our bidders keen to make a savvy investment’.